LordDashMe/php-mailchimp/README.md

     return $requestBody;
 });

-// If you want to investigate the current request details..
+// If you want to investigate the current request details.
 $mailchimp->getRequest();

 // To get the response from the MailChimp API service.